jeff-shakes/Solar-Generation-Prediction/README.md

 #######plots here

-The autocorrelation and partial autocorrelation plots demonstrate the same things as the 15-min interval plots.
+$\;\;\;\;\;\;$The autocorrelation and partial autocorrelation plots demonstrate the same things as the 15-min interval plots.
 However, in addition, the hourly partial autocorrelation shows more importance in 2 lags as well as 21, 22, and 23 lags.

-Finally, four of eight sites at Campus 3 were examined and exported to determine if the Campus5 model can be applied more granularly at the site level.
+$\;\;\;\;\;\;$Finally, four of eight sites at Campus 3 were examined and exported to determine if the Campus5 model can be applied more granularly at the site level.
 Specifically, Site 10 seems to have the most similar daily average plot as well as the same scale as Campus 5.
 Thus, Site 10 is the most likely site to be well modeled by the best model found in investigating Campus 5.

 ### Variance of fire data